spiffyguy/FreeInfantry-Client-Setup/README.md

 ## Thanks to all Contributors

 #### FreeInfantry
- - Spiff
+ - Spiff (Shameless shoutout to myself)
  - Realm (AKA Col. Kitty Hawk) for RnD/testing
- - Jovan for helping with the repo & website
+ - Jovan for helping with source access & website
  - SocketMix for PlayOnLinux manual install guide and testing
  - The whole FreeInfantry team and players